Planners of 2008 Mumbai terror attack should 'pay heavy price': Israeli Parliament Speaker Ohana | Politics

 ''Unlike most of the countries I visited in the past, there is no anti-Semitism in India.
 It's a unique thing'', he stressed.

-Ohana will be signing a cooperation agreement between the two parliaments with his counterpart, Om Birla, to facilitate knowledge exchange between the two institutions and hold a series of parliamentary, political and economic meetings during his visit.
+Ohana on Thursday paid his respects to Indian soldiers who fought in the historic battle of World War I to liberate the northern Israeli coastal city of Haifa from the Ottomans.
+During his visit to India, Ohana will be signing a cooperation agreement between the two parliaments with his counterpart, Om Birla, to facilitate knowledge exchange between the two institutions and hold a series of parliamentary, political and economic meetings.

 He will be accompanied by lawmakers Michael Biton and Amit Halevi, the chairman of the Israel-India inter-parliamentary friendship group.